dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 This build process takes around 15 to 20 minutes to complete the first time.
 Downloading all the required dependencies defined in the file [RequiredModules.psd1](../RequiredModules.psd1) takes time and discovering the many DSC resources in [Microsoft365DSC](https://microsoft365dsc.com/).

-After the build finished, please verify the artifacts created by the build pipeline, for example the MOF files in the [MOF](../output/MOF/).
+After the build finished, please verify the artifacts created by the build pipeline, for example the MOF files in the [MOF](../output/MOF/) folder.

 > :information_source: The [MOF](../output/MOF/) folder is not part of the project.
 It is created by the build process.
-If your don't find it after having run the build, something went wrong and you probably see errors in the console output of the build process.
+If you don't find it after having run the build, something went wrong and you probably see errors in the console output of the build process.

 ---

 ## 1.4.
 Set your Azure Tenant Details

 This solution can configure as many Azure tenants as you want.
 You configure the tenants you want to control in the [.\source\Azure.yml](../source//Global/Azure.yml) file.
-The file contains a usual setup, a dev, test and prod tenant.
+The file contains a usual environment setup, a dev, test and prod tenant.

 - For each environment / tenant, please update the settings `AzTenantId`, `AzTenantName` and `AzSubscriptionId`.
 The `AzApplicationId`, `AzApplicationSecret` and `CertificateThumbprint` will be handled by the setup scripts you are going to run next.

 - Remove the environments you don't want from the [Azure.yml](../source/Global//Azure.yml) file.
 For this introduction, only the Dev environment is needed.

-- Please also remove the build agent yaml-definition including the folders:
+- Please also remove the build agent yaml-definition including the folders that are not required for this introduction:
   - [Test](../source//BuildAgents/Test/)
   - [Prod](../source//BuildAgents/Prod/)